wopfel/ansible-stuff/tasmota-delock/README.md

 Updates the firmware of a tasmota device.

-You have to explicitly specify the current version, and the version for the update.
+You have to explicitly specify the current version, and the target version for the update.

-All version combinations in the yml file were tested and worked for me.
+All version combinations in the yml file were tested and worked for me(TM).
 These are pre-defined as a dict (`update_sets`).

 Example.
 To update a device from 8.5.1 to 9.1.0 set `use_update_set` to `1`: